EAGrahamJr/kafka-kraft/README.md

 # Run

 ```
-docker run -p 9092:9092 -d kafka-kraft:3.3.1
+docker run -p 9092:9092 -d kafka-kraft:3.5.1
 ```

 # :bangbang: Running on another host
-This took a little while to figure out, but using [this script](runit.sh) allows for the server to be accessed _remotely_.
-For example, on a Raspberry Pi.
+The **[runit](runit.sh)** script allows for the server to be accessed _remotely_ (sets up the single listener varables).
 Note there still is **NO** persistence, backup, partitioning, etc. - it's just running and available.

-**STILL NOT A PRODUCTION IMAGE!!!
-SATISFACTION NOT GUARANTEED!!!**
+:bangbang: : bomb: **STILL NOT A PRODUCTION IMAGE!!!
+SATISFACTION NOT GUARANTEED!!!** :boom: :sob:

 Clients connecting to this server will need to use the _ip address_ of the host to connect.
 (Note that _mDNS_ hostnames will not resolve inside the container.)